dgroomes/stackoverflow-look-back/README.md

   the question, only the answer, and it turns out the [question itself is locked](https://stackoverflow.com/q/901115/)!
 * Create a browser extension for this.
 The main benefit should be the removal of the manual steps like opening three different web pages and moving the downloaded files to different directories.
+* Consider creating a search bar where multiple terms can be search at once.
+Originally, I was hoping `Cmd + F` would be good enough for search but when the search term is SQL or bash, a lot of results come up and it's useful to add a second search term to reduce the result.
+This would add quite a bit of code to the page though.

 ## Reference